Probable-Futures/docs/map-api.md

 # Map APIs and embeds

-This section is for people who want to integrate the Probable Futures maps into their own websites or applications.
-It is possible to achieve this in three ways:

-1. Use the map APIs (npm packages) to integrate the maps into your own application, for example if you are creating an application where you will display more than one map.
-2. Download an embeddable map, for example to display a map in an article.
-3. Customize, restyle, and host the maps with your own Mapbox account, for example if you would like to use different colors or bins on the maps.

-### Use cases

-These maps APIs can be used to:

-- Add clear and compelling visual maps of our changing climate to any website, article, story, or app
-- Show any place in the world, at any zoom level
-- Do the above for a single warming scenario or multiple, in comparison or sequentially
+This section describes how to integrate the Probable Futures maps into any website or application.
+Typically, there are two ways people prefer to do this.
+If a map will be added to an article, embeddable maps downloaded directly from the Probable Futures website are a simple and efficient option.
+If the maps will be used in an application, where the maps will change dynamically, one of the two map API packages work best.
+For more customization options, see the [map customizations page](/map-customization).

+## Embeddable maps - downloaded from probablefutures.org

+1. On [probablefutures.org/maps](https://probablefutures.org/maps), position the map location and zoom level exactly as you would like it to appear in the embed.
+2. Click the download button on the right side.
+In the pop-up, select between either a standard embeddable map or embeddable comparison map.
+When you are done choosing your options, click the download button to download the embeddable map as an HTML file.
+3. Add the file to any website.
+Typically, it's best to do this by placing the contents of the HTML file inside an `<iframe>` element.

+<div id="compare-map-container"></div>

 ## Embeddable maps API - using React